The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I know the fix probably won’t get to me any time soon because I only use packages in ubuntu-stable.
 I plan to use exec “adduser $username”: as a workaround.

-#6 Updated by Kenny Gryp almost 4 years ago
+#6 Updated by Kenny Gryp about 4 years ago

 We’re having issues as well.
 We’re forcing some userids (real persons), but for system users, we just define them in puppet without specifying a userid.